 The last taskforce meeting was held in Toronto on 8 to 9 June 2015.
 Read the agenda:

 Members of the taskforce

-The members of the taskforce serving during its first year of operation are:
+The members of the taskforce who served during its first year of operation were:

 - UK: Sir Ronald Cohen (Big Society Capital and The Portland Trust) and Kieron Boyle (Cabinet Office)

-- Canada: Ted Anderson (MaRS Centre for Impact Investing) and Siobhan Harty (Employment and Social Development Canada)
+- Canada: Tim Jackson (MaRS Centre for Impact Investing) and Siobhan Harty (Employment and Social Development Canada)